Challenging a DLA decision - appealing the decision

-- your letter with the words ‘Mandatory Reconsideration Notice’ at the top - if you’ve lost it, ask them for a new one
+- your letter from the Department from Communities with the words ‘Mandatory Reconsideration Notice’ at the top - if you’ve lost it, ask them for a new one

 - to send your appeal form in within 1 month of the date shown on the mandatory reconsideration notice

 The process can be draining but it’s worth remembering that many DLA decisions are overturned by tribunals.It’s worth appealing to a tribunal if you think their decision is wrong.